 Reconciliation For The Victim

 It is always better to allow the victim to come up with a solution to their problem themselves than to supply it to them.

-Prolonged exposure therapy is also recommended as it let the person regain power over their story.
+Prolonged exposure therapy is also recommended as it lets the person regain power over their story.
 Different family therapy forms may also be recommended in addition.

 Teaching The Children How To Cope

-Instead of allowing the victim who suffered from sexual abuse to become dependent on you, you have to teach the victim how to cope with it.
+Instead of allowing the victim who suffered from sexual assault to become dependent on you, you have to teach the victim how to cope with it.
 You may inform the kids’ families about it too.
 They won’t relapse and relive the abuse.
-This way, even years after your counseling sessions end, such abuse during childhood is a significant topic that we all should control and be aware of.
+This way, even years after your counseling sessions end, such abuse during the early years is a significant topic that we all should control and be aware of.

-For those who experienced sexual assaults or experiencing assault, or harassment, seek information and updates about how to prevent abuse or child sexual abuse.
-Get involved with preventing child sexual abuse and find the resources and evidence you need for childhood sexual abuse awareness so we can all protect children, especially female victims.
+For those who experienced sexual assaults or experiencing assault, or harassment, seek information and updates about how to prevent it.
+Get involved with preventing child sexual assault and find the resources and evidence you need for awareness so we can all protect children, especially female victims.